Unco3892/covid-xray-2020-dl/README.md

-# Group 5 project: Using Deep Learning to predict COVID-19
+# Group 5 project: Using Deep Learning to Identify COVID-19 Patients
-### Authors: Ilia Azizi & Alexandre Schroeter
+## Authors: Ilia Azizi & Alexandre Schroeter
+## For the [deep learning](https://irudnyts.github.io/deep/) course taught by [Dr.Iegor Rudnytsky](https://irudnyts.github.io)
 Welcome on our repo for the project of Deep Learning where we try to apply deep learning techniques on X-rays images to predict if a patient is COVID+ or not.

+### Objective
+This report has made focused on a binary classification task to identify healthy individuals from those infected by COVID-19, and also a multi-class classification where the task is to identify COVID19+ from healthy individuals or those infected with a viral and bacterial penumonia.

+## Structure
-## Dataset
+### Dataset
 All the data used for this project has been placed on this [drive](https://drive.google.com/open?id=128hxYxQ8kVEkSkVGikueiqBxWTmDIW2h).
 The structure of our datasets are in the following way:

 <center>